dgbeck/backbone.marionette.subviews/README.md

 The subviewCreators hash of your view should contain an element for each subview.
 The key of each element is the subview's name, and the value is a function that returns the subview instance.

 Subviews are not rendered after the parent view has completely finished rendering.
-A new "after:render" event is fired (and its cooresponding onAfterRender function is called) after all subviews have finished rendering.
+A new "after:render" event is fired (and its corresponding onAfterRender function is called) after all subviews have finished rendering.
 The sequence of events is as follows:

 	1. before:render event is fired
 	2. [parentview is rendered]